Emergency preparedness

 Program Coordination

-Responsibility for implementing and maintaining London's emergency management program rests with the Corporate Security and Emergency Management Division.
+Responsibility for implementing and maintaining London's emergency management program rests with the Emergency Management and Security Services Division.

 This Division works closely with partner agencies and organizations to ensure our program is comprehensive and promotes inter-agency collaboration.